dayglojesus/x_types/README.md

     } #case
 </code>
 * Or you can be civilized and install it at the same you install Puppet and Facter
-* x_types is not yet tested with 10.8 Mountain Lion
+* X_types has not been tested with [Mac OS X 10.8 Mountain Lion](http://www.apple.com/macosx/mountain-lion/)
+ * There will defnitely be problems!

 ### Notes:

 At first glance, this module may appear to duplicate previous Puppet functionality (it does), but it is worth noting that X_types has the ability to create and manage resources in arbitrary dslocal nodes -- a concept specific to Mac OS X management.
-It also adds support for managing some new functionality specific to Mac OS X.
+It also adds support for managing some functionality specific to Mac OS X.

+X_types also addresses bug [#6017](https://projects.puppetlabs.com/issues/6017) in the Puppet [mcx type](http://docs.puppetlabs.com/references/2.7.0/type.html#mcx) by adding modality to this type and other similar types.

 ### Examples: